-We'll give you the run down on not only the premium phones like the iPhone XS and Galaxy Note 9, but also the best prices for some of the budget favorites like the cheap Moto G6 and nostalgic Nokia 3310.
+We'll give you the run down on not only the premium phones like the iPhone XS and Galaxy Note 9, but also the best prices for some of the budget favorites like the cheap Moto G6 and modern classic iPhone SE.

 SIM-free phones have become increasingly popular in the last few years.
 When flagship phones go on sale, it's usually very expensive to get them on contract.
 It can be a lot cheaper to buy the phones SIM-free and unlocked and pair them with a bargain SIM only deal.
 But the RRPs of phones direct from the manufacturer are very rarely the cheapest way to get hold of your shiny new smartphone.
 And that's where TechRadar comes in...

 So take a look through our top 15 SIM-free handsets, with an excerpt from our full reviews in case you're still umm-ing and ah-ing.
-If the phone you were hoping for doesn't feature, you can scroll to the bottom of this page and use our bespoke price comparison chart and find the perfect SIM-free deal for you.
+And for a quickfire rundown, you can scroll to the bottom of this page and use our bespoke price comparison chart to find the perfect SIM-free deal for you.

 1. Samsung Galaxy S9 Plus

 One of the best android phones to date